michael-collins/feeling-responsive/_lectures/beginner-lesson01-lecture.md

 ---
-title: Lesson 01 Lecture - Beginner
+title: Introduction to Cameras, Lighting, and Rendering
 subtitle:
 layout: page

 ---